Getting started

 Create an input directory

 Before running the model you need to create a directory with the necessary input files.
-The recommended way of creating the input directory is to use ebm:
+The recommended way of creating an input directory is to use create-input command.

 expected output